Jayanthbm/triviabot/README.md

  ### Setting Corodrinates

- -Edit line no 145 to set coridnates for the screenshot -Edit line no 151 to crop the image for question -Edit line no 153 to crop the image for option 1 -Edit line no 155 to crop the image for option 2 -Edit line no 157 to crop the image for option 3
+ - Edit line no 145 to set coridnates for the screenshot
+ - Edit line no 151 to crop the image for question
+ - Edit line no 153 to crop the image for option 1
+ - Edit line no 155 to crop the image for option 2
+ - Edit line no 157 to crop the image for option 3

  ### Run the Script